-M_q is usually 25 marks (out of 100) or $\mu + \sigma$, whichever is larger.
-Here μ is the mean and σ is the standard deviation of marks of all the candidates who appeared in that paper.
+In the GATE 2015 score formula, M_q is usually 25 marks (out of 100) or $+\sigma$, whichever is larger.
+Here μ is the mean and σ is the standard deviation of marks of all the candidates who appeared in the paper.

-After the declaration of the results, a GATE Scorecard will be issued to all the candidates appeared in a paper whose marks are equal to or above the qualifying marks of SC/ST/PwD candidates in that paper.
-There is no provision for the issue of Additional GATE scorecard.
+After the declaration of the results, GATE Scorecards can be downloaded by (a) All SC/ST/PwD candidates whose marks are greater than or equal to the qualifying mark of SC/ST/PwD candidates in their respective papers, and (b) All other candidates whose marks are greater than or equal to the qualifying mark of OBC (NCL) candidates in their respective papers.
+There is no provision for the issue of hard copies of the GATE Scorecards.

-The GATE 2014 Committee has the authority to decide the qualifying mark/score for each GATE paper.
-In case any claim or dispute arises in respect of GATE 2014, it is hereby made absolutely clear that the Courts and Tribunals in Kolkata and Kolkata alone shall have the exclusive jurisdiction to entertain and settle any such dispute or claim.
+The GATE 2015 Committee has the authority to decide the qualifying mark/score for each GATE paper.
+In case any claim or dispute arises in respect of GATE 2015, it is hereby made absolutely clear that the Courts and Tribunals in Allahabad and Allahabad alone shall have the exclusive jurisdiction to entertain and settle any such dispute or claim.

-6.2 GATE 2014 Results
+➤ 6.2 GATE 2015 Results

-GATE 2014 results will be announced on 28th March, 2014 (Friday) at 10:00 hrs and will be available on the GATE Online Application Website.
+GATE 2015 results will be announced on March 12, 2015 at 17:00 hrs and will be available on the GATE Online Application Website.

-GATE 2014 score is valid for TWO YEARS from the date of announcement of the results.
+GATE 2015 score is valid for THREE YEARS from the date of announcement of the results.

-GATE 2014 results may be made available on payment basis to interested organizations (educational institutions, R & D laboratories, industries, etc.) in India and abroad based on a Memorandum of Understanding (MoU) between IIT Kharagpur and the organization intending to use the GATE score.
-Details in this regard can be obtained from The Chairman, GATE, IIT Kharagpur.
+GATE 2015 results may be made available on payment basis to Government organizations (educational institutions, R & D laboratories, industries, etc.) in India and abroad based on a Memorandum of Understanding (MOU) between IIT Kanpur and the organization intending to use the GATE score.
+Details in this regard can be obtained from The Organising Chairman, GATE 2015, IIT Kanpur.

-6.3 GATE Scorecard
+6.3 GATE 2015 Score Card